SSWConsulting/SSW.Rules.Content/rules/angular-reactive-forms-vs-template-driver-forms/rule.md

 ### Which one should I use?
 Choosing between Reactive Forms and Template-driven Forms depends on the complexity of your form.
 Reactive Forms offer more control and flexibility, making them ideal for complex scenarios, while Template-driven Forms provide a simpler and more declarative approach, suitable for straightforward forms.

-At SSW, our projects are heavily relying on complex forms, and we encourage the usage of Reactive Forms.
+At SSW, our projects heavily rely on complex forms, and we encourage the usage of Reactive Forms.